Spider-Woman (Ultimate Marvel character): Spider-Verse

 During the "Spider-Verse" storyline, Spider-Woman teams up with Kaine and an alternate Ben Reilly to investigate the home of the Inheritors and find out how they are able to clone new bodies for themselves.

 Spider-Men II

 Following the Secret Wars events that seemingly destroyed Spider-Woman's universe, she is returned to existence, once again using the Spider-Woman identity, and rejoining the Ultimates with the resurrected Peter Parker who has reclaimed the Spider-Man mantle in Miles's absence upon emigrating to Earth-616.

 Powers and abilities

 Spider-Woman has all the powers of Spider-Man, including superhuman strength, speed, and agility, the ability to stick to surfaces and a spider-sense that warns them of danger.
 In addition, her fingertips have spinnerets, allowing her to fire silk-spinning webbing from them.

+Other versions

+Teresa Parker

+On Earth-616, the Ultimate Spider-Woman's iconic red-and-white costume and characterisation as a secret agent "sister" to Peter Parker / Spider-Man would be adapted to the new character of Teresa Parker, the Earth-616 Peter's long-lost younger sister, first appearing The Amazing Spider-Man: Family Business in 2014, before returning in Peter Parker: The Spectacular Spider-Man, The Amazing Spider-Man Volume Five, and The Chameleon Conspiracy.

+Claire Parker

+On Earth-19529, the Ultimate Spider-Woman's iconic red-and-white costume and characterisation would be adapted to the new character of Claire Parker, daughter of Spider-Man, as a composite character with Mayday Parker, in Spider-Man: Life Story, adapting the events of all Spider-Man comics released between 1962 and 2019 as if their events had happened in real-time, with some divergences during the Clone Saga.
+After fending off Morlun in 2006 while Peter is involved in the superhero Civil War, by 2019 Claire has become Spider-Woman with the Ultimate Spider-Woman costume, remaining on Earth to protect her brother Benny and mother Mary Jane as he goes to space face Doctor Doom along with Miles Morales (actually Otto Octavius).